Observations from the UW Huskies’ 10th practice of the spring

 Of course, the hope and expectation is that Huard will find his footing as he adjusts to a new offense and an accelerated pace of play.
 But to this point, Morris and O’Brien have been indisputably UW’s most effective quarterbacks.

-It was also a rather inconsistent day for UW’s pass-catchers, who sprinkled in drops throughout the 90-minute practice.
+It was also a rather inconsistent day for UW’s pass catchers, who sprinkled in drops throughout the 90-minute practice.

 Here are some other observations from the Huskies’ 10th practice of the spring.